M-Gweltaz/OC-Project-14-NPM-Lib/README.md

   - ex: myEventListener = your custom event handler for this component

 - @param {string} props.className - Add the string passed as the className of the select component, use it for styling.
+  This is optional.

-  - ex: myEventListener = your custom event handler for this component
+  - ex: myClassNameVar = 'myCustomClassName'

 - @returns {JSX.Element} The rendered DropdownMenu component.